Autodesk/sydevs/getting_started/index.md

 | Prev | Getting Started - Table of Contents | [Next](part01.html) |
 # Getting Started

-Step-by-Step Guide to Creating Simulations using SyDEVS
+Step-by-Step Guide to Modeling and Simulation with SyDEVS

 ## New to C++?